EARLY CHILDHOODEnquire now

 The student is required to participate in knowledge tests over the course of his or her study.
 The student will be required to individually complete the test.
 The student may research their answers from the course training materials and notes as well as relevant workplace references.

 The first $1,490 is invoiced prior to the commencement of the course, and the balance is invoiced within 14-days of the course commencing.
-If you wish to pay for your fees through a payment plan, a payment of $375 is required to confirm your enrolment with the balance to be paid over a period of 10-months.
+If you wish to pay for your fees through a payment plan, a payment of $475 is required to confirm your enrolment with the balance to be paid over 10 equal monthly payments.
+Please note, no payment plan option is available for online international students.

 Please ensure you read and understand our Fees and Charges policy prior to enrolling into one of our courses.